 Dr. Stephanie A. Sellers

-Dr. Stephanie A. Sellers is Director of the Women’s Center and a faculty member in the English and Women, Gender, and Sexuality Studies departments.
+Dr. Stephanie A. Sellers is a Faculty Advisor of the Women's Leadership Program and a faculty member in the English and Women, Gender, and Sexuality Studies departments.
 Her doctoral degree is in Native American Studies specializing in Women of the Eastern Woodlands, particularly the traditionally gendered governing and leadership structures of the nations.
 She is the author of two books and a forthcoming edited anthology on the lifeworks of Paula Gunn Allen (Laguna Pueblo/Sioux).
 Dr. Sellers is on the newly-formed Association for Collegiate Women’s Leadership Education, a sub-committee of the American Association of University Women.

 "I am passionate about women’s leadership because a nation can only fully express itself with dignity and purpose when every citizen has access to full participation within it."